department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/transfer.md

 If DOD approves the TOE, family members may apply for benefits.
 - Apply online with Form 22-1990E.
 [Find out how to apply](/education/apply/). **Or**,
 - Apply by mail.
 You'll need to fill out and mail VA Form 22-1990E to the nearest VA regional office.
-[Download Form 22-1990E](http://www.vba.va.gov/pubs/forms/VBA-22-1990e-ARE.pdf).
+[Download Form 22-1990E](http://www.vba.va.gov/pubs/forms/VBA-22-1990e-ARE.pdf). <br>
 [Find a nearby VA facility](/facilities/).

 Once you leave active duty, you can still provide a future effective date that the TOE can be used, change the number of months transferred, or revoke the TOE by submitting a written request to VA through milConnect.